jarvis-owl/log_full/README.md

 # Appearances
 - sometimes no INSERT is emitted - a DROP DATABASE relieves - to be investigated
 - make sleep global?
+- eventually the sleep for the DHT Sensors should be raised

 ---------------------------------------------------------------------------